401(k) For Small Business in Swansea, IL

 • Arrange a trust fund for plan assets

-A financial advisory firm can assist with all of the above requirements, and handle the operation and yearly reviews of the plan.
+A financial advisory firm can do all of that for you, and manage the operation and yearly reviews of your 401(k).

-• Employee education — The more an employee understands their 401(k) plan, the more it will help them.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so they're confident with how their money is being held and invested.
+• Employee education — Employees need to understand their plan in order to get the greatest reward from it.
+At Correct Capital, we can speak directly to your small business's employees so they're confident with how their money is being held and invested.

 • Compliance — 401(k) plans have different rules and contribution limits.
-Not following the rules correctly can lead to harsh fees.
-A financial advisor can help to ensure all of the proper rules are followed.
+Not following them can lead to stiff fines.
+A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally fail to comply with a requirement.

-• Fiduciary duty — As a plan sponsor, small business owners have a fiduciary duty to act with diligence, prudence, and care.
-We are ethically and legally obligated to do what's in your best interest, and in the best interest of your employees and their funds.
+• Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary duty to act in the best interest of their employees.
+We are ethically and legally mandated to do what's in your best interest, and in the best interest of your employees and their funds.

-A financial advisor offers significant value to Swansea, IL small business owners who are looking to set up a 401(k) plan.
-By partnering with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.
+A financial advisor offers considerable value to Swansea, IL small business owners who are looking to create a 401(k) plan.
+By consulting with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.

 401(k) For Small Business Swansea, IL | Retirement Planners | 401(k) Services Near Swansea

-Call Correct Capital to Establish a 401(k) For Your Small Business in Swansea, IL
+Call Correct Capital to Set Up a 401(k) For Your Small Business in Swansea, IL

 Are you ready to experience the Correct Capital difference?